 • May provide other wealth management services, such as retirement, trust, tax, charitable giving, estate and financial planning services

-• Uses a broker/dealer and/or bank to custody assets and to settle and/or to execute trades
+• Uses a broker/dealer and/or bank as a custodian of assets and to settle and/or execute trades